Pony Racing on the sands of the Emerald Isle

 'It gives everyone a chance'

-The first place prize at Doolough Strand might number in the hundreds, rather than thousands of dollars, but bookmakers bellow odds and hawkers sell their wares just as they do at the world's most prestigious events.
+The prize for first place at Doolough Strand is hundreds, rather than thousands, of dollars but bookmakers bellow odds and hawkers sell their wares just as they do at the world's most prestigious events.

 "I've been going here for 20 years and it's the best pony racing in Ireland," bookmaker Ray Ruane tells CNN.